Literature and sex

 It is the quirkiness and unruliness of sexual impulse: fantasies — of submission, abandon, extremity,— that do not necessarily translate into reality; they are untrue to the workings of the sexual imagination.

-The Apostle Paul also had an inhibiting influence on Christian attitudes to sex, urging people to resist and save themselves for the coming of Chirst, yet allowing them “to marry, rather than burn”.
+The Apostle Paul had an inhibiting influence on Christian attitudes to sex, urging people to resist and save themselves for the coming of Chirst, yet allowing them “to marry, rather than burn”.

 Ovid #